Ex p James

 Ex parte James (1803) 32 ER 385 is an insolvency and company law case, concerning conflicts of interest, and the absolute duty to avoid them.

 Facts

 A bankrupt's estate was purchased by a solicitor to the commission of the bankrupt.
+The solicitor, acting for the bankruptcy commission, purchased assets from the bankrupt's estate at an undervalue, creating a clear conflict between his fiduciary duties and personal financial interests.
+This raised fundamental questions about the integrity of insolvency proceedings and the enforceability of such transactions.

 Judgment

 Lord Eldon LC stated the following in his judgment.